 Access smaller less crowded beaches and bays, like Gordons Bay or Bronte.
 And if you get hungry on the way, there are plenty of places to stop for a bite to eat, and soak in the fab views.

-No matter what, this is guaranteed to be a fun day in your adventure travel plans over 2017.
+No matter what, this is guaranteed to be a fun day in your adventure travel plans in 2019.
 And a cool escape if things heat up again this weekend, with the record recent heatwaves Sydney’s experienced.

 Photo credit: thesweetwanderlust.com

 Summer is here, so it’s the perfect time to explore the popular Rottnest Island.
 Rottnest Island is known for its salt lakes and beautiful beaches, and best of all it’s just a short 25-minute ferry ride from Perth.

 Explore the Island on bike for a unique experience.
 A full loop of the island is about 25km, and there are plenty of bike hire rentals available, so why not include a picnic on the other side of the Island So if you travel to Perth make sure you set aside at least one day for Rottnest Island where you can scout around the secluded spots for some well-deserved rest and relaxation.

 Explore the stunning caves in the Margaret River Region – a tourist place in Western Australia full of organic wonder